sagemath/trac_to_gh/Issue 2863.md

 # Issue 2863: Integer() does not specify that numbers beginning with 0 and 0x are treated specially

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2863

 Original creator: ddrake